-The dog's coat and the 9 hair types
+The Dog's Coat and the 9 Hair Types

 According to the International Cynological Federation, there are currently 353 distinct breeds* of dogs.
 Unique in their size, morphology, temperament, and fur, dogs (Canis lupus familiaris) exhibit astonishing diversity, stemming from their domestication by humans over 30,000 years ago**.
 One of their main characteristics is their fur.
 From short to long and silky, a well-maintained coat brings pride to the owner.
 Let's take a closer look at what makes up a dog's fur, the different types, and precautions to take based on the breed.